statistical-evidence/website/content/_index.md

 I am fully registered with our professional body [Royal Statistical Society  RSS UK](https://www.rss.org.uk/) (Registration number 125676).
 You can search the [RSS register](http://www.rss.org.uk/RSS/pro_dev/pro_awards/Graduate_statistician/Prof%20reg/Prof_Reg_G.aspx?hkey=6f3595d4-6887-46ea-8025-ebb2daae7dc2) with the surname - Prajapati.

 The plethora of web resources available online about how to use statistical tools (like A->B->C) but very few explained why.
 And, I also firmly believe that difficulties faced by many in the field of statistics do not come from the science itself but how it has been taught and practised.
-My aim of developing this online repository is to **to develop greater understanding of statistics in non-statistical audiance, and to share my experience in implementing advanced statistical methods in varites of data types**.
+My aim of developing this online repository is to **to develop greater understanding of statistics in non-statistical audiance, and to share my experience in implementing advanced statistical methods in varieties of data types**.
 <br>
 <br>
 {{< button theme="danger" >}} Services I offer{{< /button >}}